National Allergy Helpline

 On arrival at the hospital the patient:

-• Should stay at the hospital for a minimum of 4 hours after the last dose of adrenaline.
+• Stay at the hospital for a minimum of 4 hours after the last dose of adrenaline

 Before leaving hospital you should get: